matsta25/angular-starter-app/README.md

 Read up on guidelines for [CONTRIBUTING](https://github.com/matsta25/angular-starter-app/blob/master/CONTRIBUTING.md).

-## Contributors :muscle:
+## Contributors

-This project exists thanks to all these people:
+This project exists thanks to all these people :muscle: :

 [//]: contributor-faces